google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 certificates that apply to a specific domain name when fetching new entries for consistency validation.

-A monitor needs to, at least, inspect every new entry in each log it watches.
+A monitor MUST at least inspect every new entry in every log it watches, and it MAY also choose to keep copies of entire logs.

-It may also want to keep copies of entire logs.
-In order to do this, it should follow these steps for each log:
+To inspect all of the existing entries, the monitor SHOULD follow these steps once for each log:

 1. Fetch the current STH ({{get-sth}}).

 2. Verify the STH signature.

 3. Fetch all the entries in the tree corresponding to the STH ({{get-entries}}).

+4. If applicable, check each entry to see if it's a certificate of interest.

-4. Confirm that the tree made from the fetched entries produces the same hash as that in the STH.
+5. Confirm that the tree made from the fetched entries produces the same hash as that in the STH.

+To inspect new entries, the monitor SHOULD follow these steps repeatedly for each log:

-5. Fetch the current STH ({{get-sth}}).
+6. Fetch the current STH ({{get-sth}}).
 Repeat until the STH changes.

-6. Verify the STH signature.
+7. Verify the STH signature.

-7. Fetch all the new entries in the tree corresponding to the STH ({{get-entries}}).
+8. Fetch all the new entries in the tree corresponding to the STH ({{get-entries}}).
 If they remain unavailable for an extended period, then this should be viewed as misbehavior on the part of the log.

+9. If applicable, check each entry to see if it's a certificate of interest.

-8. Either:
+10. Either:

     1. Verify that the updated list of all entries generates a tree with the same hash as the new STH.